oximail setup brings the

 Non-interactive setup

-The file has a [server] section (domain, hostname, optional
+[server] section (domain, hostname, optional

-deploy_mode = "primary" or "backup", topology = "direct" or "proxy",
+deploy_mode = "primary", "backup" or "smarthost", topology = "direct"

-proxy_port), plus optional [dns] (Cloudflare token, replace_existing_mx),
+or "proxy", proxy_port), plus optional [dns] (Cloudflare token, replace_existing_mx),

-[tls] (acme_email), [admin] (email plus password or password_file),
+[tls] (acme_email), [admin] (email plus password or password_file,

 [import] (source = "imap" | "jmap" | "mbox" | "skip" with the matching

-connection fields), and, for backup mode, [backup] (primary_hostname,
+connection fields), for backup mode, [backup] (primary_hostname,

 The same steps run without prompts.
 If there is no [admin] section, the wizard